IITA-AKILIMO/akilimo-api/README.md

 1. You will need to register and get access to the API you can do so via the [user portal], you will then be provided with an API key
 2. Refer to the API documentation on both [GitHub] and [Swagger]
 3. Decide which kind of API you want to consume based on your project needs
-4. Integrate your choice of API version int you’re your systems and enjoy AKILIMO recommendations
+4. Integrate your choice of API version into your system(s) and enjoy AKILIMO recommendations

 ---